Reading Time: 6 min 43 sec

 The world of concentrates isn’t a simple one.
 Those beginning their cannabis journey and seasoned consumers alike are being given the keys to a wide new world of hundreds of products that are completely alien to them by being able to visit dispensaries.
 However, that absolutely does not mean that information on concentrates should be ignored or glanced over by new consumers or people that may be overwhelmed.
 Concentrates account for so many of the products in medical and recreational dispensaries today that basic knowledge is almost required at this point to make educated decisions when making a purchase.
 Also, it is always best to know what you are putting in your body and how it is made, especially when dealing with medicine.
 We will continue to see new innovations in cannabis extraction.
 Methods of ingestion are being created and released at a staggering speed, making this knowledge even more important.
 The extreme volatility of the cannabis space will most likely continue for years to come and understanding concentrates will help tremendously with one’s understanding of cannabis as a whole.

-Ryan is currently an Education Editor at Baked Bros.
-He is a graduate of Arizona State University with a B.A. in Educational Studies and an emphasis on Environmental Education.
+Ryan is currently The Content Marketing Editor at Baked Bros.
+He is a graduate of Arizona State University with a B.A. in Educational Studies with an emphasis on Environmental Education.
 Ryan has experience in the cannabis industry as a Patient Consultant and Brand Ambassador.

 Analytical Cannabis.
 (2018).
 The Best Cannabis Extraction Methods for Marijuana Concentrates.
 Retrieved from https://www.analyticalcannabis.com/articles/the-best-cannabis-extraction-methods-for-marijuana-concentrates-300434

 Precision Extraction.
 (2018, May 24).
 Making the Sauce: High Terpene Cannabis Extraction.
 Retrieved from https://precisionextraction.com/2018/05/high-terpene-extraction-sauce/